Gass, Maharashtra

-Gass is a village in Vasai Taluka, near Mumbai in the Maharashtra state of India.
+Gass is a village in Vasai Taluka, located within the Palghar District of the Maharashtra state of India.
 In addition to its Hindu residents, it has a Roman Catholic population of about 5000 as of the year 2009.
+The worship at St. Gonsalo Garcia Catholic Church, which is dedicated to the patron saint of the Roman Catholic Diocese of Vasai, Gonsalo Garcia.
 It is a natural village with a big lake.
-It is home to salt farming, and is popular for green vegetables farming.
+It is home to salt farming and is popular for green vegetable farming.

-It is known to be a well educated village with a great GDP.
+It is known to be a well-educated village with a great GDP.